syncfusion-content/angular-api-docs/api/angular2/ejGrid.md

 <ts name="ej.Grid.UnboundType"/>

 Gets or sets a value that indicates to add the command column button.
-See unboundType

 #### Default Value:
 {:.param}